 The first rule in archiving audio involves determining playback formats.
-While everyone is familiar with the CD, LP, cassette, and the 8-track, there have been numerous other audio formats since Thomas Edison first reproduced sound on a strip of tin foil in 1877.
-These include cylinders, discs, wire, film and tape made of a wide variety of substances: wax, shellac, acetate, vinyl and polyester, to name a few.
+While almost everyone is familiar with the CD, LP, cassette, and the 8-track, there have been numerous other audio formats since Thomas Edison first reproduced sound on a strip of tin foil in 1877.
+These include cylinders, discs, wire, film and tape, variously made of a wide variety of substances: wax, shellac, acetate, vinyl and polyester, to name a few.

-With so much undocumented audio, it takes an experienced hand - or preservation specialist, as they're known in the business - to assess the condition and quantity of historic recordings.
+With so much undocumented audio, it takes an experienced hand - or preservation specialist, as they're known in the business - to assess the condition and quality of historic recordings.
 The specialist has to inspect the tape to determine things like tape curl, splicing, and any mildew collected on discs due to improper storage.

 Labeling is a crucial aspect of this process, particularly where playback speed is concerned.
 Depending on the label and date of manufacture, for instance, many early shellac recordings are not 78's at all but run as slow as 70 rpm (revolutions per minute) or as fast as 80 rpm.
 And, unless clearly identified by labeling, the amount of taped material can only be determined through playback.
 Playing determines the proper speed and track configuration.

 Once audio formats have been clearly identified, their condition assessed and inventoried, a plan and budget for restoration, cleaning, and transferring to more stable media can be drawn up.